-Storm restoration in Danvers
+Storm damage restoration in Danvers

 Danvers is a small village in McLean County, which holds the distinction of leading Illinois in documented tornadoes - more than 122 since 1950, including six in a single night in April 2026.
 Beyond tornadoes, the county is a proven derecho corridor: the July 2024 event pushed measured gusts to 72 mph at Bloomington's airport and an estimated 80 to 95 mph in surveyed damage corridors, while winter ice storms coat the open prairie in glaze thick enough to bring down trees and power lines.
 Storm Damage 911 connects Danvers homeowners with vetted, licensed local contractors for a free post-storm assessment.